NRI Banking Services

 • This account allows for flexibility in opening it jointly with either an Indian or an NRI.

-What Type of Fund Should be Deposited in an NRI Account?
+What Type of Fund Should Be Deposited in an NRI Account?

-Funds to Deposit in an NRE Account.
+Funds to Deposit in an NRE Account

 • Interest earned in an NRE account.